Chikmyvoltage/colors/README.md

 # colors
-Utility functions for manipulating colors and converting color spaces
+A few utilities to help with manipulating colors, converting color-spaces, and uploading twitter-emoji-equivalent emotes.